 Do scavenger hunts work for

 I think so!
 I tested out the idea of an online scavenger hunt in our Facebook group and we had a great time!

 We did it for fun (because we’re obviously not a work team), because our Facebook gang is awesome and we like to try different things!
 But also because a scavenger hunt is a very simple team activity you can do yourself with your project team.

-People shared photos of their desk, their favourite drink, their favourite (or currently reading) project management book and other things, across 5 days.
+People shared photos of their desk, their favorite drink, their favorite (or currently reading) project management book and other things, across 5 days.